lilianhabib/pe-projects/journal.md

 ## 02.8.2023
-## Lesson 226: Planning Prototype Week 3
+## Lesson 226: Planning Prototype Day 3

 ### Standup
 * What is one thing you learned yesterday?
 Yesterday I met with Derek to go over my wireframe and go over my design on figma.
 I worked on the header and footer for my wireframe.
 I removed certain items from the JSON data.
 I also finished my design on figma and posted it.